fivemJRP/Peacetime-JRP/README.md

 Got ideas to make it cooler?
 Fork the repo, tweak the code, and submit a PR.
 Let's keep the peace flowing! 💡

 ## 📞 Support
 - Issues?
-Open a GitHub issue or hit up the FiveM forums.
+Open a GitHub issue or check the repo for updates.
 - Inspired by community scripts—stay peaceful out there! ⚡